Attention Football Kickers and Soccer Players

 The bottom line is you cannot condition your muscles for speed using the same techniques you use to train for strength.
 You may think you are making your muscles faster with strength training but your muscles will know the difference.

 This is what most coaches, athletes and trainers have not grasped; and this is why athletes are often disappointed with their speed training results.

 What we have discovered is that muscles are best conditioned for speed using a strategy of isometric exercises with resistance bands.

 This is a training technique that by it’s very nature transfers speed qualities back into the muscles that are opposing them.

-Isometrics using the resistance band, the way we teach it and the way we will show you in the video below, will unlock the blazing speed and quickness of your fast twitch fibers.
+Isometrics using the resistance band, the way we teach it, will unlock the blazing speed and quickness of your fast twitch fibers.